hhorak/rapidpatch/README.md

     Actions:
-        mock_init        Initializes mock chroot from current branch name. mock_pass        Run arbitrary mock command, options will be passed to the mock itself, so e.g. --shell gives an interactive console. mock_shell       Run an interactive console in the mock. mock_run         Run any command in the mock buildroot. section_build [ --show [ <num> ] | --from <num> | complete ] Without arguments it runs the %build section only.
+        mock_init        Initializes mock chroot from current branch name. mock_pass        Run arbitrary mock command, options will be passed to the mock itself, so for example --shell gives an interactive console. mock_shell       Run an interactive console in the mock. mock_run         Run any command in the mock buildroot. section_build [ --show [ <num> ] | --from <num> | complete ] Without arguments it runs the %build section only.
 With --show option, user can see line numbers in %build section.
 With --from option, only part of the %build section can be run section_install [ --show [ <num> ] | --from <num> | complete ] Similar semantics as section_build, just for %install section. section_files    Run the %files section only.
         run_check <test_script>
-                         Runs after-compile-check test, where user can check whatever is needed after compiling (%build section). run_check_output <test_script>
+                         Runs after-compile-check test, where user can check whatever is needed after compiling (%build section).
+        run_check_output <test_script>
                          Runs after-build-check test, where user can check whatever is needed after complete build.
-Script can expect RPM files and also unpacked RPM files in the current directory. update_spec      Copy locally changed SPEC to the mock buildroot. generate_patch   Get the changes in the source and store them into the <branch_name>.patch file.
+Script can expect RPM files and also unpacked RPM files in the current directory.
+        update_spec      Copy locally changed SPEC to the mock buildroot. generate_patch   Get the changes in the source and store them into the <branch_name>.patch file.